tomas-ravalli/dynamic-pricing-engine/README.md

 ## Overview

-The main challenge was to transform a static, manual pricing strategy into a responsive, automated system with a human-in-the-loop (HiTL), creating a market-driven approach for both setting and responding to ticket prices per match.
-The fundamental challenge was to find the optimal price in a constantly changing environment.
-To solve this, we had to model the interplay between **sales velocity** (demand of tickets from our fans) and **inventory inflow** (supply of tickets coming from season ticket holders).
+The main challenge was to transform a static, manual pricing strategy into a responsive, automated system.
+The fundamental challenge was to find the optimal price in a constantly changing environment by modeling the interplay between sales velocity (demand from fans) and inventory inflow (supply from season ticket holders).

+It's also relevant to understand the market structure we operated in.
+We had a near-monopoly, with no direct substitutes for attending a live match.
+Our only competition came from a non-official secondary market of resellers.
+This gave us significant pricing power but also the responsibility to price fairly to protect the brand.

 <p align="center">
   <img src="./assets/dp-ss.jpeg" alt="Stadium ticketing price list" width="1000">